jazzi/jazzi.github.io/_posts/2024-11-27-howto-change-wordpress-domain.md

 ---

 Sure before new URL available, you need to change the http server too, also point the right IP address to new domain through your domain vendor.

+*Lastly, login to Wordpress dashboard and delete the cache if you have cache plugin installed.**